yuvicc/java-bitcoinkernel/README.md

 - Block validation - todo
 - Clean Java-native bindings via FFM with minimal overhead

-## Building

-We vendor Bitcoin Core’s `libbitcoinkernel` using a Git subtree targeting the `kernelApi` branch from your fork:

 ```bash
 git subtree pull \
   --prefix bitcoinkernel/bitcoin \